-On April 12, 2023, the Authority issued \$159.4 million in Series 2023A Revenue Bonds through the County of Kent, Michigan.
-These bonds were issued to provide funds to pay a portion of the costs of certain capital acquisitions and improvements at the Authority and make deposits to Bond Reserve Accounts.
-The bonds are made up of various components with maturity dates ranging from 5 to 30 years at fixed interest rates ranging from 4.6 percent to 5.5 percent.
+On May 15, 2024, the Authority issued \$94.0 million in Series 2024 Revenue Bonds through the County of Kent, Michigan.
+These bonds were issued to provide funds to pay a portion of the costs of certain capital acquisitions and improvements at the Authority.
+The bonds are made up of various components with maturity dates ranging from 5 to 30 years at a fixed interest rate of 5.0 percent.